 43:25 – We need to understand the nuances of parasitic infection and other microbial stimulants because studies have revealed that occasional exposure (vs. chronic) can actually ramp up allergic response.
 So these things need to be better understood before being embarked on because it’s possible to get more of what you don’t want happening.

-47:15 – “On thing I’d hope people would take away from the book is – if you have an allergic disease, or you have an auto immune disease, the genetic tendencies that underlie these disorders helped us survive in other environments… It doesn’t mean you’re a sickly person.
+47:15 – “One thing I’d hope people would take away from the book is - if you have an allergies or automimmune disease, the genetic tendencies that underlie these disorders helped us survive in other environments… It doesn’t mean you’re a sickly person.
 It means that you’re a person who is better at fighting off something in the past and you’re just in an environment with that sort of firepower that increases the risk of self-attack or inappropriate immune response.
-You just evolved in a very different environment than the one you’re in.
+You just evolved in a very different environment than the one you’re in."

-That’s the problem -that the world has changed.”
+That’s the problem - the world has changed!